-Growing in popularity as a travel destination and famous for its beaches, port wine and custard tarts, Portugal is a semi-affordable European country that can be visited with a budget of $50 to $200 USD a day.
+Famous for its beaches, port wine, and custard tarts, Portugal is a semi-affordable European country that can be visited with a budget of $50 to $200 a day.

 My one-week trip to Portugal cost a total of $1,341 USD.
 In this post, I share: